 By the end of this training, participants will be able to:

-Deploy and manage containerized applications with Docker and Kubernetes in a public sector environment.
+- Deploy and manage containerized applications with Docker and Kubernetes.

-Set up and optimize CI/CD pipelines for automated deployments that align with government workflows and governance requirements.
+- Set up and optimize CI/CD pipelines for automated deployments.

-Apply best practices for security, monitoring, and observability to ensure accountability and compliance in government systems.
+- Apply best practices for security, monitoring, and observability in alignment with standards and guidelines for government.

-This instructor-led, live training in Michigan (online or onsite) covers advanced Jenkins configurations, security, and scaling techniques, designed for government DevOps engineers and software architects who wish to gain expertise in customizing Jenkins for complex public sector projects.
+This instructor-led, live training in Michigan (online or onsite) is designed to cover advanced Jenkins configurations, security, and scaling techniques.
+It is aimed at DevOps engineers and software architects who wish to gain expertise in customizing Jenkins for complex software projects for government.

 By the end of this training, participants will be able to:

-Implement robust security measures to ensure compliance with government standards.
+- Implement advanced security measures to ensure compliance with government standards.

-Troubleshoot and maintain Jenkins installations effectively to support continuous integration and deployment processes for government.
+- Troubleshoot and maintain Jenkins installations effectively to support continuous integration and delivery processes.

-This instructor-led, live training in Michigan (online or onsite) is aimed at developers who wish to learn and apply the fundamentals of Continuous Integration for government projects using Java.
+This instructor-led, live training in Michigan (online or onsite) is aimed at developers who wish to learn and apply the basics of Continuous Integration for government Java projects.

 By the end of this training, participants will be able to:

-This instructor-led, live training in Michigan (online or onsite) is designed to cover the fundamental concepts and usage of Jenkins.
-It is aimed at software developers and DevOps engineers who wish to set up Jenkins, create and configure jobs, and automate key aspects of the software development process for government.
+This instructor-led, live training in Michigan (online or onsite) is designed to cover the essential concepts and practical usage of Jenkins.
+It is tailored for software developers and DevOps engineers who aim to set up Jenkins, create and configure jobs, and automate critical aspects of the software development process for government.

 By the end of this training, participants will be able to:

-Create and manage Jenkins jobs for building and testing applications within government workflows.
+- Create and manage Jenkins jobs for building and testing applications efficiently.

-Set up and customize automated pipelines for software deployment, ensuring alignment with governance and accountability standards.
+- Set up and customize automated pipelines for streamlined software deployment.

-This instructor-led, live training (online or onsite) is aimed at intermediate-level developers, DevOps engineers, and security practitioners who wish to implement static code analysis, integrate SonarQube into Azure DevOps pipelines, and strengthen secure development practices for government.
+This instructor-led, live training (online or onsite) is aimed at intermediate-level developers, DevOps engineers, and security professionals who wish to implement static code analysis, integrate SonarQube into Azure DevOps pipelines, and enhance secure development practices for government projects.

 By the end of this training, participants will be able to: